ravi-bala13/counter-react-app/README.md

 # counter-react-app
-increase and decrease using react app
+This is a prject to create a app increase and decrease count using react app

 React Hook - Counter Pending